BlogeCommerce / StrategyOctober 26th, 2024 · 6 min read

 It turned out that the future is something else.

-I believe this is true for family businesses and for any company that’s ambitious, but not yet big enough to be able to get away with anything.
-If I know our audience correctly, that’s most of you there, beating the odds with sheer determination and love for what you do.
+This is true for family businesses and for any company that’s ambitious, but not yet big enough to be able to get away with anything.
+That’s probably most of you there, beating the odds with sheer determination and love for what you do.

 It’s a lifestyle as much as a business.
 And it’s a choice as much as a part of you that can’t change.
 A sort of noble destiny.